 Palestine Depot Complex

-Whistle Stop Café
+Whistle Stop Café (coming soon)

 Daily specials associated with each season highlight the varied menu showcasing local favorites.
 Light eaters or those with heartier appetites will find an entrée that will whet a whistle and pair nicely with a local craft brew, wine or nonalcoholic beverage.